Gardener's Almanac Monthly Gardening Checklist

 - Use deicing compounds sparingly to avoid salt damage to landscape plants.

-- If storing bulbs, check the bulb's condition to ensure they are firm, removing any soft or rotten bulbs.
+- If storing bulbs, check their condition to ensure they are firm.
+Remove any that are soft or rotten.

 - Perform routine maintenance on lawn mowers and other small engine garden equipment.